Sometimes the market does something so stupid you have to just laugh. Friday was one of those days.

 If anything, Cloudflare should benefit from the AI agent boom.
 As tools like Claude and OpenAI's agents start crawling the web autonomously, bot detection and traffic management becomes more valuable, not less.
 With AI agents flooding the internet, companies will need Cloudflare's infrastructure more than ever.

 So what happened here?
-Simple: momentum-chasing algorithms saw the words "security" and "AI" in the same headline and hit the sell button without reading past the first sentence.
+Simple: momentum-chasing algorithms saw the words and in the same headline and hit the sell button without reading past the first sentence.
 It's the kind of algorithmic idiocy that creates opportunities for actual humans who understand what these companies do.